 Hengua is a blend of Jagua Juice and Henna.

-When henna is first removed from the skin it has an orange stain and darkens over the next 24-48 hours to a maroon/brown color.
+When the paste of hengua is first removed from the skin, it stains light grey/brown and darkens over the next 24-48 hours to a black/dark brown.

 If you are allergic to any berries or have very sensitive skin it is advised to test a small patch before doing a full tattoo as some people may be allergic to the Jagua juice.

 *Avoid extreme heat when using Jagua Juice products.